trubrics/trubrics-sdk/docs/validator_object.md

     ```

 ## The `validation_output` decorator
-The validation output decorator transforms the output of a validation function into a `ValidationContext`*.
+The validation output decorator transforms the output of a validation function into a `Validation`*.
 For this transformation, it is necessary for the validation function to respect the return type `Tuple[bool, Dict[str, Union[str, int, float]]]`.

-???note "The `ValidationContext`*"
+???note "`Validation`*"
-    :::trubrics.context.ValidationContext
+    :::trubrics.validations.dataclass.Validation